dillonpan/star_wars_survey/README.md

 Based on the new information/graphs, despite more males having watched episodes 1-3, they tend to have liked them much less than females.

-Rmmeber how we stated that the respondants had to rank every movie even if they had not seen all of them?
-Let's cleanup the data so that for the respondants, we delete their ranks for the movies they have not seen.
-We had also previously change the column names for better clarity and can now use it to our advantage.
+Remember how we stated that the respondents had to rank every movie even if they had not seen all of them?
+Let's cleanup the data so that for the respondents, we delete their ranks for the movies they have not seen.
+We had also previously changed the column names for better clarity and can now use it to our advantage.
 We can plot then plot and compare the graph to the previous ratings:
 ```python
 watched_ratings = star_wars.copy()